Alert Source Discuss

 Reputation Rationale.

-UserOperation’s storage access rules prevent them from interfere with each other.
-But “global” entities - paymasters, factories and aggregators are accessed by multiple UserOperations, and thus might invalidate multiple previously-valid UserOperations.
+UserOperation’s storage access rules prevent them from interfering with each other.
+But “global” entities - paymasters and factories are accessed by multiple UserOperations, and thus might invalidate multiple previously valid UserOperations.

-To prevent abuse, we throttle down (or completely ban for a period of time) an entity that causes invalidation of large number of UserOperations in the mempool.
-To prevent such entities from “sybil-attack”, we require them to stake with the system, and thus make such DoS attack very expensive.
-Note that this stake is never slashed, and can be withdrawn any time (after unstake delay)
+To prevent abuse, we throttle down (or completely ban for a period of time) an entity that causes invalidation of a large number of UserOperations in the mempool.
+To prevent such entities from “Sybil-attack”, we require them to stake with the system, and thus make such DoS attack very expensive.
+Note that this stake is never slashed, and can be withdrawn at any time (after unstake delay)

 Unstaked entities are allowed, under the rules below.